 Tesla has largely dominated the electric vehicle market over the years.
 The now Texas-based electric car company accounted for 79 percent of all new electric vehicle sales in the U.S. in 2020, according to registration data.
 But the company now has some major competition.

-“The exceptional New Range Rover Sport sets new standards as the ultimate sporting luxury SUV, building on seventeen years of unique customer appeal,” said Joe Eberhard, president and CEO of Jaguar Land Rover North America, in a press release.
+“The exceptional New Range Rover Sport sets new standards as the ultimate sporting luxury SUV, building on seventeen years of unique customer appeal,” Joe Eberhard, president and CEO of Jaguar Land Rover North America, said in a statement.